-- 4 Once the majority of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap An old tooth brush or bottle brush is handy for hard-to-get-to places. - 5 Rinse the motorcycle off immediately with clean water and dry all surfaces with a chamois, clean towel, or soft absorbent cloth - 6 Dry the chain and lubricate it to prevent rust.
+- 4 Once the majority of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
+An old toothbrush or bottle brush is handy for hard-to-get-at places. - 5 Rinse the motorcycle off immediately with clean water and dry all surfaces with a chamois, clean towel, or soft absorbent cloth. - 6 Dry the chain and lubricate it to prevent rust.

-- 7 Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy - 8.
-Automotive-type wax may be applied to all painted and chrome-plated surfaces Avoid combination cleaner-waxes Many contain abrasives which may mar the paint or protective finish When finished, start the engine and let it idle for several minutes
+- Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - 8 Automotive-type wax may be applied to all painted and chrome-plated surfaces Avoid combination cleanerwaxes.
+Many contain abrasives which may mar the paint or protective finish.
+When finished, start the engine and let it idle for several minutes